PySimpleGUI/PySimpleGUI/readme.md

 Two common ways of installing PySimpleGUI:

 1. pip to install from PyPI
-2. Download the file PySimpleGUI.py and place in your application's folder
+2. Download the file PySimpleGUI.py and place it in your application's folder

 ### Pip Installing & Upgrading